baptistelechat/baptistelechat-boilerplate/README.md

 <h1 align="center">Baptiste LECHAT Boilerplate 🚀</h1>

-A boilerplate for easily bootstrap a new project using NextJS.
+This project uses the npm @baptistelechat/boilerplate package to easily start a new project using NextJS.

 ## ✨ Getting Started